steven-s/common-words/README.md

     python setup.py install

+#### Dependencies
+Dependences are provided in the `requirements.txt` file and can be installed with pip:

+    pip install -r requirements.txt

 ## Translating text
 To translate a text file, use the `translate_common_words` script located under `bin`.
 This script requires a *word embedding* (in text format), a *common words dictionary*, an *input text file* to be translated,